sporkd/compass-html5-boilerplate/README.md

 (For a new project, I answer "Yes" to keep my stylesheets in app/stylesheets, but "No" for compiling them into public/stylesheets/compiled.)

-Now remove your application.html.erb so that Haml can do it's thing
+Now remove your application.html.erb so that Haml can do its thing

     mv apps/views/layouts/application.html.erb apps/views/layouts/application.html.old